wanglab-cns/cns-ngs-clinical/README.md

 The repository includes workflows for:

 - Clinical and molecular data integration
+- Harmonization of histological and molecular annotations
+- IDH-based molecular subgroup classification
-- Mutation profiling and visualization
+- Mutation frequency profiling and visualization
 - Clinicogenomic association analyses
-- Survival and subgroup analyses
+- Overall and subgroup-specific survival analyses
-- Co-mutation analyses
+- Co-mutation and mutual-exclusivity analyses
 - Generation of publication-ready figures and tables

+Analyses may be performed across the complete cohort or separately within subgroups.

-The workflow is modular, allowing analyses to be run independently or as part of a complete analytical pipeline.
+The workflow is modular, allowing individual analyses to be run independently or as part of a complete analytical pipeline.

 ---

 ## Analytical Modules

-- Data Integration
+- Data integration and harmonization
-- Visualization
+- Mutation profiling and visualization
-- Association and Survival Analyses (UV and MV)
+- Clinical association analyses (UV and MV)
 - Co-Mutation Analysis

 ---

 ## Data Structure

-Processed datasets are stored within a `MultiAssayExperiment` object containing:
+Processed datasets are stored within a `MultiAssayExperiment` object containing mutation matrices and harmonized clinical metadata, including histology, IDH status, subgroup classification, and survival information.

-- Binary mutation matrices
-- OncoPrint-compatible mutation matrices
-- Harmonized clinical metadata

-This structure enables consistent patient alignment across molecular and clinical analyses.

 ---